-Applicants will be graded according to the sum total of their marks for English ability (evaluated on the basis of TOEFL iBT (preferred), TOEIC SP, or IELTS test scores) and interview performance (to assess relevant research skills and specialized knowledge gained over the course of master's study or practical achievement in relation to environmental management, as well as their research plan for the doctoral program).
+Applicants will be graded according to the sum total of their marks for English ability (evaluated on the basis of TOEFL iBT (preferred), TOEIC SP, or IELTS test scores) and interview performance.
+The interview assessment includes a review of your proposed research(Specialized knowledge gained through your master's study or practical experience; contents of your proposed research plan presentation; any relevant knowledge about the research plan or related subjects).